mlsterl1/Pewlett-Hackard-Analysis./README.md

 # Pewlett-Hackard-Analysis :
-* Identify current employees born between 1952-1955 and hired in 1985 that are eligible for retirement and sum by title.
+* Identify current employees born between 1952-1955 and hired between 1985-1988 that are eligible for retirement and sum by title.
 * Identify current employees and sum by title.
 * Identify current employees eligible for mentoring prgram born between January 1, 1965 and December 31, 1965.
 * See the ERD below for the file structure :